 Don’t dwell on rankings if everything else about a college sounds like a good fit.
 For instance, world college rankings can be flawed or skewed.
 If going to a highly ranked college is important, research the college’s ratings from multiple sources.
 Examples of widely accepted sources besides U.S. News & World Report, include Forbes Magazine, Princeton Review, and the Wall Street Journal.
 Read about how each publication ranks a college and keep in mind factors that could undermine a college’s rating.
 As an example, publications that rely on college-submitted survey data may not rank colleges that didn’t submit surveys.

-Can You Trust College Rankings?
+Can I Trust College Rankings?

 Reliable college rankings are difficult to come by.
 Anybody on a website has the means to create lists that rate colleges from best to worst.
 Transparency is key to finding the most reliable university ranking website.
 The exact methodology should be detailed to see what the publication is valuing the most.
 As one example, U.S. News & World Report uses 35 percent student outcomes to rank national colleges.
 The Princeton Review scores colleges on a scale from 60-99 and uses admissions selectivity, financial aid, demographics, and quality of life to generate a numerical score.
 Students who are looking for reliable college rankings want to uncover how the data was collected too.
 Princeton Review uses student answers to survey questions while U.S. News & World Report gets any missing data not provided through the school from the National Center for Education Statistics.
 The source of ranking data will have a dramatic impact on how a college measures up.